-I was a sophomore when it happened… not speaking of dreams fulfilled now, but rather delayed for more than then a decade (and hopefully no longer).
+I was a sophomore when it happened… not speaking of dreams fulfilled now, but rather delayed for more than a decade (and hopefully no longer).
 It was my brother who introduced me to the book, I kissed Dating Goodbye.
 He was of that pious sort that stuck to an idea and ran with it to its very end, no matter what.
 I was much the same and I strongly looked up to his simplistic ideals.
-I had seen the pain dating had caused to my older brothers.
+I had seen the pain dating had caused my older brothers.
 I didn’t want that.

 When he spoke of a college group he attended called Bachelors ‘Till the Rapture, I was all ears.
 It seemed so smart, so wise.
 Chase after God and let him bring her into your life.
 I made myself an unofficial member.

 That night, I made a very solemn promise to Jesus, sealing the deal.
 “I won’t date anyone until You show me the girl I’m supposed to marry.”